filipelsilva/dotfiles-public/README.md

 ```

 The editor used for the difftool and mergetool is your $EDITOR.
 In the file
-itself, only Vim is defined, but in .zshrc, if your editor is Neovim the options
+itself, only Vim is defined, but in .zshrc the options are overwritten to
-are overwritten to accomodate that.
+accomodate the possible (and likely) using of Neovim.

 ### i3config and i3statusconfig

 Using Gruvbox colors, the keybinds have been defined so that even people with
-60% keyboards can do things such as play/pause audio, change brightness,
+60% keyboards can do things such as play/pause audio, change brightness, volume,
-volume, etc. However, the keybind placement is quite subjective (as is the case
+etc. However, the keybind placement is quite subjective (as is the case with all
-with all config files, actually, but I feel this one might be even less
+config files, actually, but I feel this one might be even less intuitive to
-intuitive to those first seeing it), so I recommend seeing what you like and
+those first seeing it), so I recommend seeing what you like and changing what
-changing what you don't.
+you don't.

 ### tmux.conf